 Among the sample of cases closed by the MAG, is the case of the bombing of the residential building that was home to the Ziada family.
 The press release states that the structure was being used as a command and control center by Hamas, and was thus a lawful military target, and that an assessment had been made that the expected civilians harm would be proportional in relation to the significant military advantage anticipated to result from the strike.
 Accordingly, the MAG concluded that the attack was carried out in accordance with the rules of International Humanitarian Law and domestic law.

 Ismail Ziada, a Palestinian residing in the Netherlands, opposes this conclusion.
 In his view, the bombardment of his family’s residential building was in violation of international humanitarian law.
-Ziada has instigated civil proceedings in the Netherlands against the military commanders Benjamin Gantz and Amin Eshelunder whose responsibility the airstrike was launched.
+Ziada has instigated civil proceedings in the Netherlands against the military commanders Benjamin Gantz and Amir Eshelunder whose responsibility the airstrike was launched.
 Ziada claims their liability for his damage suffered.

 - Amira Hass: Haaretz.
 21 June 2017

 Dutch-Palestinian Begins Civil Proceedings Against ex-IDF Chief of Staff Over Gaza Family's Deaths

 - Amira Hass: Haaretz.
 27 June 2017

 Dutch Lawyer Determined to Pursue Justice for Gazans